opentiny/tiny-vue/examples/sites/demos/pc/app/wizard/webdoc/wizard.en.md

 # Wizard Flowchart

-<div>A component with a specific graphic symbol indicating the relationship between process nodes.</div>
+<div>Add specific graphical symbols with explanations to indicate the relationship between each process node.</div>